P. N. News: Catch Wrestling Association (1992–1998)

 After leaving WCW, Neu returned to the Catch Wrestling Association in late 1992 under his Cannonball Grizzly ring name and gimmick.
 On November 5, 1995, Grizzly and John Hawk defeated August Smisl and Ulf Herman to win the World Tag Team Championship for the first time.
 On December 16, Grizzly and Hawk lost the titles to Smisl and Tony St. Clair.
 After the loss, Grizzly began teaming with his cousin Bruiser Mastino, with their tag team being known as The Brotherhood.
 On July 7, 1996, Grizzly and new tag team partner Jesse James Armstrong won the World Tag Team Title before losing them to August Smisl and Ulf Herman on August 3.
 After the title was vacated, Grizzly and Wildcat Brookside won the title on December 21 after defeating Tony St. Clair and Mick Tierney in a tournament.
 They would hold the title until it was vacated in July 1997.
 On October 10, 1998, Grizzly would then face Brookside to determine who would claim the vacant Intercontinental Heavyweight Championship, but he lost the match via countout.
-Neu left the promotion in late 1998.
+Neu left the promotion in late 1998. two years before its closure and replacement with the European Wrestling Promotion (EWP) for which Neu would return to Europe to work.

-British wrestling (1993-2016)
+British wrestling (1993–2016)

 Neu was also a familiar face in British Wrestling at this time, wrestling for All Star Wrestling as American Avalanche and for Orig Williams' BWF as Raging Bull, including appearances on Williams' Reslo Welsh language TV wrestling show on S4C.
 Fellow wrestler Robbie Brookside's Video Diary filmed in 1993 for BBC2, includes footage of Neu both in the ring and backstage out of character.
 Neu, as Avalanche, has continued to make appearances for All Star into the 21st century, often teaming with Joe E Legend as an arrogant American heel tag team, or as part of the World Riot Squad heel faction.